hansroh/skitai/README.rst

   skitai.run ()

-Then you cna use these,
+Then you can use these,

 .. code:: python